trinodb/trino/docs/src/main/sphinx/admin/properties-logging.md

 - **Type:** {ref}`prop-type-string`

-An optional properties file that contains annotations to include with each log message for TCP output or file output in JSON format, defined with `log.path` and `log.format`.
+An optional properties file that contains annotations to be included with each log message.
 This can be used to include machine-specific or environment-specific information into logs which are centrally aggregated.
 The annotation values can contain references to environment variables.

 ```properties
 environment=production